Royal TSX provides a powerful scripting interface based on AppleScript.

 The best way to get started with scripting Royal TSX is to have a look at our samples listed below or to browse the documentation using macOS' Script Editor.

-AppleScript samples can be downloaded from Royal TSX' public source code repository on Github.
+AppleScript samples can be downloaded from our Toolbox repository on Github.

 - Retrieving information from connections